Picosecond Precision Heavy-Ion Detector for {\Lambda} Hypernuclei Lifetime Studies: Laboratory Tests

 \section{Laboratory Tests}

 A dedicated setup, employing one arm of the detector, was built in the laboratory for preliminary experimental studies of the detector’s performance.
-To test the detector’s response to secondary electrons generated by fission fragments, an alpha-particle source ($^{239}$Pu) was used in place of the target.
-The emitted $\sim$5~MeV alpha particles pass through gold foil and produce SEs, which are then detected by the system.
-A 1~mm diameter collimator was employed (see section~\ref{sec:montecarlo} for details on the collimation effects on resolution and efficiency).
-The resulting image of the scanned SEs is shown in figure~\ref{fig:alpha_scan}.
-The elliptical image of detected electrons is clearly distinguishable above MCP background noise.
+To test the detector’s response to secondary electrons generated by fission fragments, an alpha particle source ($^{239}$Pu) was used in place of the target.
+The emitted $\sim$5~MeV alpha particles pass through a gold foil and produce SEs, which are then detected by the system.
+A 1~mm diameter collimator was employed (see Section~\ref{sec:montecarlo} for details on the collimation effects on resolution and efficiency).
+The resulting image of the scanned SEs is shown in Fig.~\ref{fig:alpha_scan}.
+The elliptical image of detected electrons is clearly distinguishable from MCP background noise.

 Additional tests were performed using RF-synchronized photons to characterize the system’s time resolution under controlled conditions.
 These measurements were carried out as part of previous photoemission lifetime studies of 2D materials~\cite{2dmaterials_jinst_2025}.
-The general layout of the setup is shown in figure~\ref{fig:lab_test_photo}.
+The general layout of the setup is shown in Fig.~\ref{fig:lab_test_photo}.
 It includes an RFT, a NKT Origami~\cite{nktphotonics} femtosecond laser synchronized with a 500-1000~MHz RF generator, feeding the RF deflector after amplification.
 The laser delivers 166~fs pulses at a wavelength of 515.4$\pm$4~nm, which is then halved to 257.7~nm using a frequency-doubling crystal.
 The photon pulses hit the target material and generate photoelectrons, which are subsequently accelerated, deflected and timed by the RFT.

 Depending on the material under study, the intrinsic photoemission time may vary.
 Figure~\ref{fig:test_results} (adapted from \cite{2dmaterials_jinst_2025}) (top) shows the hit positions of the circularly scanned photoelectrons (left) and the corresponding phase distribution, converted into time units (right) for a 0.6~µm layer of gold.
-In this case, the time spread is about 12~ps, which matches the detector’s intrinsic resolution; therefore, these photoelectrons can be considered instant or “prompt”.
+In this case, the time spread is about 12~ps, which matches the detector’s intrinsic resolution; therefore, these photoelectrons can be considered instantaneous or “prompt”.